Drew Waters Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the 10th-best in the league.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Phillies have a 4.01 team ERA that ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to surrender 120 home runs (1.1 per game), the 10th-fewest in the league.
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).

-- Nola (9-7) is looking for his 10th victory when he gets the starting nod for the Phillies in his 23rd start of the season.
-He has a 4.43 ERA in 138 2/3 innings pitched, with 139 strikeouts.
+- The Phillies will send Sanchez (0-3) to the mound for his 10th start of the season.
+He is 0-3 with a 2.66 ERA and 41 strikeouts through 47 1/3 innings pitched.

-- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw 4 2/3 innings, allowing five earned runs while giving up nine hits.
+- The left-hander's last time out was on Sunday against the Pittsburgh Pirates, when he tossed five scoreless innings without giving up a hit.

+- The 26-year-old has an ERA of 2.66, with 7.8 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.